 South Dakota Board of Technical Education

-With the South Dakota Board of Regents (exclusively online students only)
+With the State SARA Coordinator, South Dakota Board of Regents (exclusively online

 Non-South Dakota Residents taking exclusively online courses at Southeast Tech should first file any complaints with Southeast Technical College.
 Any unresolved online student complaints regarding the belief that Southeast Tech has violated deceptive trade practices or consumer protections, or that the institution does not meet standards established by the institution’s accrediting agency or the State Authorization Reciprocity Agreement (SARA), may be sent to the South Dakota Board of Regents (SDBOR).
 The SDBOR will only address complaints after a student has exhausted his/her appeals at Southeast Tech.
 Complaints involving student grades or student conduct violations are governed entirely by Southeast Tech policy.